szabolcs-szilagyi/factory-vs-switch/README.md

 So if you have 2-3 cases to cover a switch-case is cleaner and easier to understand.

+Example for customization with the factory pattern is the `races` component: data is passed down, but then further enhanced with extra details.

 The example data for this repo is used from [dnd5eapi](https://www.dnd5eapi.co/).
 Nope, I don't play DnD, but really like to listen to the following two podcasts: